 We are only a few weeks shy of Halloween which means an overflowing candy bowl is closer than ever.
-To battle the sugar goblins, the MyNorth staff put together a few creative ideas and healthy Halloween tips for Northern Michigan kids (and parents too!)
-See below for our tips & tricks!
+To battle the sugar goblins, the MyNorth staff put together a few creative ideas and healthy Halloween tips for Northern Michigan kids (and parents, too).

-At the North household, it was the Candy Fairy who came a few days after Halloween.
-And in return for the over abundance of candy from the night, she also delivered a toy like one of those Groovy Girl dolls.
-For older children, books were the prize.
-As with Eliza’s family, children sort out the “keepers” and then send the rest off to be distributed by the Candy Fairy to kids who don’t have as much.
+Another variation of the Pumpkin King is the Candy Fairy, who comes a few days after Halloween.
+In return for the overabundance of candy from the night, she also delivers a toy like one of those Groovy Girl dolls.
+For older children, books are the prize.
+Children sort out the “keepers” and then send the rest off to be distributed by the Candy Fairy to kids who don’t have as much.
 Her bounty was hung outside from a tree branch and the next morning there would be her gift hanging as well.

 Donating Candy to Soldiers

-Some Northern Michigan dentists offer Halloween candy buy back programs.
+Some Northern Michigan dentists offer Halloween candy buy-back programs.
 Beacon Dental in Charlevoix and Gaylord offers $1 per pound of candy brought in.
 Candy is then turned over to Operation Gratitude, which will share them with U.S. troops serving overseas, their children left behind and “Wounded Warriors” recovering in transition units.
-Anyone can donate candy for Operation Gratitude at Beacon Dental, by dropping off candy at the Charlevoix or Gaylord location, whichever one is closer to you!
-You can drop off at either location from 1–5 pm on Monday, November 3—Friday, November 7.
-This year they are giving away $150 to the 2 top schools that collect the most candy!
+Anyone can donate candy for Operation Gratitude at Beacon Dental, by dropping off candy at the Charlevoix or Gaylord location, whichever one is closer to you.

-Children and their parents are invited to bring a portion of their sweet stash collected this Halloween, or leftover treats that were not handed out, to Employee Health at Munson Medical Center or Community Health at Munson Community Health Center from 8 am – 4 pm on Tuesday, Nov.
-4 and Wednesday, Nov.
-5. The candy will be donated to American Legion Auxiliary Units in Traverse City and Fife Lake to be packaged and sent to Grand Traverse County natives serving overseas.
+Children and their parents are invited to bring a portion of their sweet stash collected this Halloween, or leftover treats that were not handed out, to Employee Health at Munson Medical Center or Community Health at Munson Community Health Center.
+The candy will be donated to American Legion Auxiliary Units in Traverse City and Fife Lake to be packaged and sent to Grand Traverse County natives serving overseas.

 8 Healthier Candy Options